 Blue and Yellow (smaller wires, for reverse)

 And then I got stuck.
-I wasn't sure how to proceed.
-Basically I have some knowledge of wiring but when it gets down to rheostats and such, well, that's where you need a real electrical guy.
+I was not sure how to proceed.
+Basically I have some knowledge of wiring but when it gets down to rheostats and such, well, that is where you need a real electrical guy.
 Fortunately, over at